hg-mirrors/pypy_extradoc/blog/draft/2018-09-cpyext/cpyext.rst

 However, we also need to keep track of the ``W_Root`` to ``PyObject*`` link.
-Currently, we do this by putting all of them in a dictionary, but it is very inefficient, especially because most of these objects dies young and thus it is wasted work to do that for them.
-Currently, this is one of the biggest unresolved problem in ``cpyext``, and it is what casuses the two microbenchmarks ``allocate_int`` and ``allocate_tuple`` to be very slow.
+Currently, we do this by putting all of them in a dictionary, but it is very inefficient, especially because most of these objects die young and thus it is wasted work to do that for them.
+Currently, this is one of the biggest unresolved problem in ``cpyext``, and it is what causes the two microbenchmarks ``allocate_int`` and ``allocate_tuple`` to be very slow.

 We are well aware of the problem, and we have a plan for how to fix it.
 The